inspektor-gadget/Contribfest-KubeCon-Europe2025/build-your-first-gadget/README.md

 ### Compilation and running

 Before we change and extend this skeleton, we should learn how we can compile our gadget and run it.
+In the provided VMs we already installed `ig`, but to follow on your own machine or later you need to follow the [Installation guide on our page](https://inspektor-gadget.io/docs/latest/reference/install-linux).
-When you have the local binary of Inspektor Gadget called `ig` installed the compilation is only a single line in the terminal: `sudo ig image build path/to/gadget/dir -t tag.io/for/the/docker/image`.
+After you have the local binary of Inspektor Gadget called `ig` installed, the compilation is only a single line in the terminal: `sudo ig image build path/to/gadget/dir -t tag.io/for/the/docker/image`.
 In our case we need to do
 ```bash
 ~/mygadget $ sudo ig image build -t open .
 Pulling builder image ghcr.io/inspektor-gadget/ebpf-builder@sha256:abde516ef837b9df6f8b70c9cd834cd4f0396d5b07e6a034906846c4935c7f24